 Sweater: Halogen (large) | Jeans: Slim Ankle Jeans c/o Talbots (12P) | Belt: Beast Belt c/o cabi (L) | Scarf: Deidre Scarf c/o cabi (old; similar concept) | Bracelet: Tudor Cuff c/o cabi | Earrings: Quinn Hoops c/o Jenny Bird | Boots: c/o DUO Boots (old; similar)

 I love the Nordstrom in-house brand Halogen… but I don't love their cashmere sweaters.
 They start off super soft and lovely but they pill like nobody's business.
 Also, I don't get the not quite tunic, not quite standard length with the split hem.
 If you wear it untucked it hits at a really weird spot on many people; if you tuck it in you can't blouse it out much or else the splits will show.
 I'll be honest, I bought this sweater (again, because I owned this same Halogen cashmere sweater in 2016 which is why I know these sweaters aren't great) with an old gift card for a sponsored post going live next Wednesday.
 I like the color of camel, I like the softness, I like that it's not super bulky and figured it would work with a few looks and I'd just baby it.
 Maybe it's better quality three years later?
 I wore it for two shoots – this one and the one you'll see next week.
 Then I went to lunch, ran some errands, came home and took off the jeans and switched into knit pants to work on my computer and by the end of the day I had a bald spot under one arm and the sides of my boobs were coated in fuzz balls.
 That's complete BS, Halogen.
 So I returned it.
 I want to be completely honest with you.
 I know some of you like this sweater but for my shape and how I move, it sucked back in 2016 and it still sucks in 2019.
 But you know what cashmere I have that I love?
+I find these to be the best cashmere sweaters for women:

 - I do love Everlane.
 It's not as soft, but it holds up really well.
 I have one from last year that even accidentally went into the gentle cycle and still looks good.
 Here is my original Everlane cashmere sweater review.